Retirement's Easy Button is Here...

 The number of US citizens who counts an IRA in their investment portfolio has dipped to only 38%.
 This marks four years in a row of straight drops.

 Despite these increased limits, our study indicates that most workers who own IRAs aren’t taking advantage of full contributions.
 Consider that 24% of working Americans own an IRA, but won’t make a single contribution for the 2011 tax year.
 Only 9% of US workers will make the maximum contribution to their IRA as allowed by law.
-For most US workers, this tops out at around $5000 for the 2011 tax year.
+For most US workers, this tops out at around $5500 for the 2015 and 2016 tax years.

 The news isn’t all negative.
 US workers who did own IRAs and made a contribution in the past year had average IRA assets of over $148,000.